Wildlife tree pack

 About the wildlife tree pack

 A mix of trees and shrubs that provide food and habitats for wildlife.
-Each pack contains a mix of hazel, silver birch, rowan, English oak, sessile oak and blackthorn, and helps create a living legacy for future generations.
+Each pack contains a mix of silver birch, hazel, hawthorn, rowan, English oak and blackthorn, and helps create a living legacy for future generations.

 Choose from: